giannisdoukas/CWLJNIKernel/docs/developers.rst

 .. tip:: Technical Recommendation

-   The kernel is not aware of the sequence that the jupyter notebook's cells are but the kernel receives them in the order that the user executes them.
+   The kernel is not aware of the sequence in which the jupyter notebook's cells are, but the kernel receives them in the order that the user executes them.
 For example, if in the jupyter notebook we have in the following cells
-   `% command1` and `% command2` the user, during his development, may execute them in different/wrong order.
-For use cases that magic commands have common states, to handle better user's input, the usage of `builder pattern is suggested to be considered
+   `% command1` and `% command2`, the user, during his development, may execute them in different/wrong order.
+For use cases in which magic commands have common states, the usage of `builder pattern is suggested to be considered
    <https://www.tutorialspoint.com/python_design_patterns/python_design_patterns_builder.htm>`_.

 Firstly, we want to create a function for displaying new images or updating existing ones.
 To do that, we will use the API provided by jupyter notebook.
 In that function, we send from the kernel to the notebook a message including a display_id.
-This id is needed to be able to update the image when we request to.
+This id is needed to be able to update the image when we request it.
 So, we will define the following staticmethod:

 .. code-block:: python